liguowang/cpgtools/README.md

                         groups were defined in this file.
   -p, --paired          If '-p/--paired' flag was specified, use paired t-test
-                        which requires the equal number of samples in both group.
+                        which requires the equal number of samples in both groups.
 Paired sampels are matched by the order.
 This option will be ignored for multiple group analysis.
   -w, --welch           If '-w/--welch' flag was specified, using Welch's
                         t-test which does not assume the two samples have equal variance.
-If omited , use standard two sample t-test (i.e. assuming the two samples have equal variance).
+If omitted, use standard two-sample t-test (i.e. assuming the two samples have equal variance).
 This option will be ignored for paired t-test and multiple group analysis.
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of output file.
+                        Prefix of the output file.
 ```

 #### Example